-In order to get from the airport to your destination in Budapest, you can either take a shuttle or a taxi.
+In order to get from the airport to your destination in Budapest, you can either take a shuttle, taxi or the metro.
 If you're traveling alone, past participants recommend that you take a shuttle or minibus (see www.airportshuttle.hu).
 You must make reservations at least 12 hours before your arrival.
 The cost to go from the airport to the city center will be about \$12.